popcorn-time/popcorn-app/README.md

 ### Dependencies

-You will need nodejs and grunt:
+You will need nodejs and grunt to be installed:

     $ npm install -g grunt-cli